-Community Building Find opportunities to promote the work of UNICEF in your local community.
-Tap into your existing relationships with community organizations, schools or faith-based institutions.
-You can also extend the reach of UNICEF USA programs and priorities such as Trick-or-Treat, World Children's Day, Advocacy with government officials, Child Friendly Cities Initiative, and more.
+Community Building Find opportunities to promote and integrate the work of UNICEF into your neighborhood and surrounding city.
+Tap into your existing relationships with community organizations, schools and faith-based institutions to highlight and extend the reach of UNICEF USA programs such as UNICEF Kid Power and Trick-or-Treat for UNICEF.